HayderCH/WATS---NEws-Transformer-Classification-service/docs/ROADMAP.md

 **Headline**: "Elevated a News Topic Classification Service from Prototype to Production-Ready MLOps Platform"

 **Narrative**:
 As a passionate data science student, I took a basic FastAPI-based news classifier and transformed it into a scalable, monitored ML system.
 Starting with unversioned data and fixed models, I implemented DVC for data tracking, ensuring reproducibility.
 I enhanced preprocessing with Sentence-BERT embeddings, boosting feature richness.
 Through Optuna hyperparameter tuning and model ensembles, I improved accuracy by 15-20%.
 For MLOps, I deployed with BentoML for scalable serving and integrated Evidently for drift detection, achieving simulated 99% uptime.
-Finally, I added SHAP explanations and A/B testing for transparency and validation.
+Finally, I added SHAP explanations, A/B testing for transparency and validation, time series forecasting with hybrid ML models for predictive analytics, and real-time streaming with anomaly detection for proactive news intelligence.

 **Key Achievements**:

-- **Data Science**: Built end-to-end pipelines with quality checks, embeddings, and advanced evaluation.
+- **Data Science**: Built end-to-end pipelines with quality checks, embeddings, advanced evaluation, time series forecasting, and real-time anomaly detection.
 - **MLOps**: Versioned code (Git), data (DVC), models (MLflow); deployed with monitoring and CI/CD.
-- **Impact**: From local script to production API, with measurable improvements in accuracy, latency, and reliability.
+- **Impact**: From local script to production API, with measurable improvements in accuracy, latency, reliability, predictive capabilities, and real-time processing.
-- **Skills Gained**: Python, Transformers, DVC, MLflow, BentoML, Optuna, SHAP—ready for real-world ML roles.
+- **Skills Gained**: Python, Transformers, DVC, MLflow, BentoML, Optuna, SHAP, Prophet, XGBoost, PyTorch, real-time streaming, anomaly detection—ready for real-world ML roles.

 This story shows your growth: From "it works locally" to "production-grade with monitoring."
 Tailor it for resumes/LinkedIn!